d4vinder/HP-Z620-Hackintosh-macOS-Catalina/README.md

 # HP-Z620-macOS-Catalina
-## Complete EFI for HP Z620 for macOS Catalina 10.15.5 using Clover 5120.
+## Complete EFI for HP Z620 for macOS Catalina 10.15.7 using Clover 5120.

 ## UPDATES: Check the repo for EFI directory updates for the latest version.

+## NOTE: ONLY use v5120 of CLover Boot Loader as the newer ones seem to crash on boot.

 ### HP Z620 Catalina Install Guide